rday45/flask-web-server/README.md

 }
 ```

-if unsuccessful, for example incorrect username or email, you will receive the following error:
+If unsuccessful, for example incorrect username or email, you will receive the following error:
 ```BASH
 {
 	"error": "Invalid email or password"